microsoft/Windows-driver-samples/network/ndis/mux/ReadMe.md

 ### Binding and VELAN Creation

 NDIS calls MUX’s BindAdapter function, `PtBindAdapter`, for each underlying NDIS adapter to which it is configured to bind.
 This function allocates an `ADAPT` structure to represent the lower adapter, and calls `NdisOpenAdapter` to set up a binding to it.
 In the context of `BindAdapterHandler`, after successfully opening a binding to the underlying adapter, the driver queries the reserved keyword "UpperBindings" to get a list of device names for the virtual adapters that this particular binding is to expose – see `PtBootStrapVElans` for more details.
-Note that the MUX driver does not create bindings (i.e. call `NdisOpenAdapter`) from any context other than its BindAdapter function – this is recommended behavior for all drivers of this type.
+Note that the MUX driver does not create bindings (i.e. call `NdisOpenAdapter`) from any context other than its BindAdapter function.
+This is recommended behavior for all drivers of this type.

 For each device name specified in the “UpperBindings” key, the MUX driver allocates a VELAN data structure to represent the virtual miniport, calls `NdisIMInitializeDeviceInstanceEx`.
 In response, NDIS eventually calls the MUX miniport’s MiniportInitialize entry point, MPInitialize, for each VELAN.
 After MPInitialize successfully returns, NDIS takes care of getting upper-layer protocols to bind to the newly created virtual adapter(s).

 ### Unbinding and Halting

-NDIS calls MUX’s `UnbindAdapter` handler, `PtUnbindAdapter`, to request it to unbind from a lower adapter.
+NDIS calls MUX's `UnbindAdapter` handler, `PtUnbindAdapter`, to request it to unbind from a lower adapter.
 In processing this, MUX calls `NdisIMDeInitializeDeviceInstance` for each VELAN instantiated on the indicated adapter – see `PtStopVElan` for details.
 This call results in NDIS first unbinding any protocols bound to the indicated VELAN, and then calling the MiniportHalt routine, `MPHalt`, for that VELAN. `MPHalt` waits for any outstanding receives/sends on the VELAN to finish before unlinking the VELAN from the ADAPT.

 `PtUnbindAdapter` itself blocks until all VELANs associated with the ADAPT structure have been unlinked from it.
 This is to make sure that no thread running in the context of a miniport-edge entry point for a VELAN will ever access an invalid lower binding handle.
 Once all VELANs have been unlinked, `PtUnbindAdapter` closes the lower binding by calling `NdisCloseAdapter`.
 Note that the MUX driver does not close its lower binding from any context other than its `UnbindAdapter` function – this is recommended behavior for all drivers of this type.